Find Affordable College Courses

 100% Women

 University of Nevada - Las Vegas comes in at #5 on our list of the most popular colleges offering bachelor's degrees in health/medical physics.
-The average in-state tuition for full-time undergraduates is $7,949 per year, while in-state graduate students, on average, pay $5,823 per year.
-The health/medical physics program at University of Nevada - Las Vegas awarded 2 bachelor's degrees during the 2020-2021 school year.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+The average in-state tuition for full-time undergraduates is $8,354 per year, while in-state graduate students, on average, pay $6,119 per year.
+During the most recent year for which we have data, 2 people received their bachelor's degree in health/medical physics from UNLV.

 Below are some popular majors that are similar to health/medical physics that offer bachelor’s degrees.